rackerlabs/support-how-to/content/cloud-sites/important-scheduled-maintenance-dfw-environment-migration.md

 testlink information will be provided as a courtesy to review your site functionality prior to the migration.

-Please review the links below which include FAQs & helpful information on common break changes for your specific technology during to prepare for the upcoming DFW migrations. [](/how-to/information-for-aspnet-changes-0)
+Please review the links below which include FAQ & helpful information on common break changes for your specific technology during to prepare for the upcoming DFW migrations. [](/how-to/information-for-aspnet-changes-0)